 In the course of setting out the laws of war, the Torah adds a seemingly minor detail that became the basis of a much wider field of human responsibility, and is of major consequence today.
 The passage concerns a military campaign that involves laying siege to a city:

 When you lay siege to a city for a long time, fighting against it to capture it, do not destroy its trees by putting an axe to them, because you can eat their fruit.
 Do not cut them down.
 Are the trees people, that you should besiege them?
-However, you may cut down trees that you know are not fruit trees and use them to build siege works until the city at war with you falls.
+However, you may cut down trees that you know are not fruit trees and use them to build fortifications until the city at war with you falls.
 (Deut.
 20:19–20)

 War is, the Torah implies, inevitably destructive.
 That is why Judaism’s highest value is peace.
 Nonetheless, there is a difference between necessary and needless destruction.
-Trees are a source of wood for siege works.
+Trees are a source of wood for fortifications.
 But some trees, those that bear fruit, are also a source of food.
 Therefore, do not destroy them.
 Do not needlessly deprive yourself and others of a productive resource.
 Do not engage in a “scorched earth” tactic in the course of war.

 The Sages, though, saw in this command something more than a detail in the laws of war.
 They saw it as a binyan av, a specific example of a more general principle.
 They called this the rule of bal tashchit, the prohibition against needless destruction of any kind.
 This is how Maimonides summarises it: “Not only does this apply to trees, but also whoever breaks vessels or tears garments, destroys a building, blocks a wellspring of water, or destructively wastes food, transgresses the command of bal tashchit.”
 This is the halachic basis of an ethic of ecological responsibility.

 What determines whether a biblical command is to be taken restrictively or expansively?
 Why did the Sages take this seemingly minor law to build out a wide halachic field?
 What led the Sages in the direction they took?